 Introduction

-- Relax or don’t stress out – Encouraging someone to remain calm.
+- Relax or don’t stress out – Encouragement to stay calm.

-- Goodbye or farewell – Used informally when parting ways.
+- Goodbye or farewell – Used when parting ways.

-- Don’t overdo it – Advising someone to avoid pushing themselves too hard.
+- Don’t overdo it – Advice to rest or slow down.

-- Chill or be casual – Suggesting a laid-back attitude.
+- Be laid-back – Suggesting a chill attitude.

 Why Look for Alternatives to “Take It Easy”?

-Even though “take it easy” is widely accepted, you might want alternatives when:
+While the meaning of “take it easy” is friendly and simple, you may want alternatives when:

-17+ Alternatives to “Take It Easy” (With Context)
+17+ Alternatives to “Take It Easy” (With Meaning and Examples)

 1. Relax and Unwind